 Now closer footage of the Pyramids.
 Nimoy talks about the vast resources that went into making them, and says that the Egyptians must have had good reason for sacrificing so much.

 Yeah… You see, that’s clearly true.
 We just have to accept that different peoples have different ideas of what a ‘good reason’ is.
-I personally think that burying monarchs is a lousy reason to build enormous monoliths.
+I personally think that burying monarchs is a lousy reason to build enormous structures.
 It doesn’t follow that everyone would feel as I do–least of all actual monarchs.

 Nimoy is pointing at a model of the great Pyramid.
 He points out correctly that it was originally white (the limestone cladding was stolen at some point) and capped with some other material.
 Aside: Nimoy is wearing a white safari jacket.
 Did I mention that I love the guy?
 He talks about how awesome the Pyramid is.
 I guess he’s right.
 It is pretty awesome.